 There are pros and cons to living in Bulgaria in retirement.

-You may have a fairly fixed preconception about Malaysia, most people do – too exotic, too foreign, too tropical, too expensive, too far away?
+You may have a relatively fixed preconception about Malaysia, and most people do, that it is too exotic, too foreign, too tropical, too expensive, too far away.

 However, the one thing about Malaysia that is universally true is that you have to see it to believe it.
-And to see it you have to visit, travel and stay for an extended period of time – only then can you get anywhere close to seeing the many sides of this incredible destination.
+And to see it, you must visit, travel, and stay for an extended period.
+Only then do you get anywhere close to seeing the many sides of this incredible destination.

-You have the fast pace of life in the cities like Kuala Lumpur and you have the tourist-dominated resorts such as Langkawi – great to visit, but not ideal to retire to if you want affordable peace!
+You have the fast pace of life in cities like Kuala Lumpur, and you have tourist-dominated resorts such as Langkawi – great to visit, but not ideal to retire to if you want affordable peace.

-You can live like a millionaire on a millionaire’s lavish salary in Panama – or you can enjoy a comfortable, modest and decent standard of living on a modest amount of money in Panama.
+You can live like a millionaire on a millionaire’s lavish salary in Panama – or you can enjoy a comfortable, modest, and decent standard of living on a fair amount of money in Panama.

-Therefore, Panama is proof that ‘cheap’ is a relative term, but that you can ‘afford’ to live in Panama no matter how relative the concept of cheap is for you!
+Therefore, Panama is proof that ‘cheap’ is a relative term, but that you can ‘afford’ to live in Panama no matter how close the concept of cheap is for you!

 Panama City is an embodiment of a cheap luxury lifestyle.

-You can enjoy your own apartment with a sea view and all amenities that a modern apartment complex can offer (including gyms, pools and bars), you can hire a maid, a chef and a driver, and rent a beach home to escape to at the weekends, – you can have it all and more for as little as £4,000 a month.
+You can enjoy your apartment with a sea view and all the amenities a modern apartment complex can offer (including gyms, pools, and bars).
+You can hire a maid, a chef, and a driver and rent a beach home to escape to at the weekends – you can have it all and more for as little as $5,000 a month.

-If you move away from the high rise, glitz and glamour of Panama city and get into the heart of the country, discover where real estate is more affordable because there is less employment, you will find your money goes far in Panama.
+If you move away from the high rise, glitz, and glamour of Panama City and get into the heart of the country, discover where real estate is more affordable because there is less employment, and you will find your money goes far in Panama.

-What’s more, because of this nation’s exceptional strategic importance, it is heavily watched and protected by the likes of the US who have massive reliance upon the Panama Canal.
+Moreover, because of this nation’s exceptional strategic importance, it is heavily watched and protected by the likes of the US, which has massive reliance upon the Panama Canal.

-This will likely prevent anything in the way of serious political or economic upheaval in the future, making your cost of living and affordability far more stable, and far less likely to be undermined by heavy inflation or strong currency fluctuations ‘in country.’
+This will likely prevent serious political or economic upheaval in the future, making your cost of living and affordability far more stable and less likely to be undermined by heavy inflation or strong currency fluctuations ‘in-country.’

-Also in this country’s favour are their benefits for retirees such as discounts on entertainment and even doctor’s visits.
+Also in this country’s favor are their benefits for retirees, such as discounts on entertainment and even doctor’s visits.
 For more information, read our Retiring To Panama Guide.

-Belize can be of interest to you because it offers the Qualified Retired Persons Programme that can allow qualifying individuals to live tax-free in Belize.
+Belize can be of interest to you because it offers the Qualified Retired Persons Programme that allows qualifying individuals to live tax-free in Belize.
 Naturally, without the erosion of taxation on your income, you will have up to 50% more to play with!

-If you are 45 or older and your minimum monthly income is equivalent to $2,000.00, – that’s all you need to participate in the programme.
-You can also include your spouse and dependants in your application.
+If you are 45 or older and your minimum monthly income is equivalent to $2,000.00, – that’s all you need to participate in the program.
+You can also include your spouse and dependents in your application.

-The downside of the programme is that the years spent in the country as a Qualified Retired Person will not count towards the years required to apply for a permanent residence.
+The downside of the program is that the years spent in the country as a Qualified Retired Person will not count towards the years required to apply for permanent residence.

 Also, you cannot seek employment, but business investments are actively encouraged.